Skip to Content

 • Topgolf at MGM Grand – this is a must-level complex with entertainment on each floor.
 When you are done with golfing, why not head up to the rooftop pool for a bit of fun in the sun?

-• High Roller Cabin – The High Roller is a popular observation wheel which offers spectacular views of Vegas.
+• High Roller Cabin – The High Roller is a popular observation wheel that offers spectacular views of Vegas.
 But, did you know that one of the cabins has an indoor bar?
 You can book this cabin during sunset and enjoy champagne whilst watching the glittering lights turn on.

 • Casino Royale – You are likely looking to do some gambling in Vegas but no one wants to lose a fortune.
 Casino Royal is perfect for those looking to enjoy gambling without the big bucks.
 Table games offer a $1 minimum, unheard of in many other casinos around Vegas.